Daniel Kahneman

 Can we rely on our two thinking systems for decision making?

 Kahneman later developed the two systems to describe our mental life.
 System one defines the effortless, intuitive part of our thinking while system two explains the kind of concentration that involves effort.
-"My favorite example is making a left turn into traffic," he says with excitement.
+"My favorite example is making a left turn into traffic," he said with excitement.
 "You’ll stop the conversation.
 When you’re putting effort into one thing, you cannot do other things at the same time.
 System one doesn’t have that limitation."
 Because in life, we learn intuitively and apply it.

 What people need to know about their thinking

 When making decisions, we have the choice between those systems.
-"You could run or you could walk," Kahneman says.
+"You could run or you could walk," Kahneman said.
 "Our mental life is like walking slowly.
 Mental life is easy, mostly.
 We can concentrate, but mostly we don’t like to, we avoid it."

 How should we make important decisions?

-Kahneman shares some advice on how to make important decisions.
+Kahneman shared some advice on how to make important decisions.
 "You should slow down and get advice from a particular kind of person.
 Somebody who likes you but doesn’t care too much about your feelings.
 That person is more likely to give you good advice."

 What determines our decisions?